 Engaging patients in healthcare is much easier said than done.
 At the beginning of the COVID-19 pandemic, many people were scared to go to the doctor or hospital for fear of exposure.

 In spite of the risk the pandemic poses, it is still necessary to monitor overall health.
-Preventive visits, like regular checkups, cancer screenings, chronic disease follow-ups, and mental health maintenance are imperative.
+Preventative care appointments, like regular checkups, cancer screenings, chronic disease prevention and follow-ups, and mental health maintenance are imperative.

 The importance of preventive visits

-No matter age or health status, engaging in healthcare and preventive visits is crucial.
+No matter age or health status, engaging in preventive health care is crucial.
 Research has shown that both pediatricians and primary care providers are noting a decrease in those scheduling the recommended annual physicals.

-Since the start of the COVID-19 pandemic, fewer adults have scheduled and attended preventive visits.
-In fact, nearly half of all adults have not partaken in the recommended screenings and assessments since 2020.
-This has led to later diagnoses of chronic illnesses, cancer, and age-related illnesses.
-Of all patients on Medicare, only 15 percent actually take advantage of their wellness exam.
+Since the start of the COVID-19 pandemic, fewer adults have scheduled and attended preventive care visits.
+In fact, nearly half of all adults have not partook in the recommended screenings and assessments since 2020.
+This has led to later diagnoses of chronic conditions, cancer, and age-related illnesses.
+Of all patients on Medicare, only 15 percent actually take advantage of their yearly wellness visit.

 Research also supports the fact that pediatric patients are falling behind in immunizations and yearly physicals.
 In fact, in May of 2020, the American Academy of Pediatrics released the #CallYourPediatrician campaign.
-This campaign aims to encourage parents to schedule wellness checks for their children.
+This campaign was a patient outreach technique which aimed to encourage parents to schedule wellness checks for their children.

 We know the best cancer outcomes generally occur when it is caught in early stages.
-Having this knowledge doesn’t make it easier to engage patients in healthcare.
 Delayed care due to the pandemic has been linked to poorer outcomes for patients recovering from a variety of cancer diagnoses.
+Being armed with this knowledge doesn’t make it easier to engage patients in preventive care visits.

 Although there has been an increase in preventive visits since 2020, the numbers are still not up to where they should be.
 Research from the Journal of the American Medical Association shows that the cancer screening rate is 9.4 million patients lower than it was in 2019.